truenas/middleware/docs/userguide/index.rst

 |                |                                                            |
 +----------------+------------------------------------------------------------+

-**NOTE:** Windows 8.1 and Windows Server 2012 R2 use SMB3.02 which is not yet supported by Samba.
+.. note:: Windows 8.1 and Windows Server 2012 R2 use SMB3.02 which is not yet supported by Samba.

 Beginning with FreeNAS® 8.0.3-RELEASE, changes to CIFS settings and CIFS shares take effect immediately.
 For previous versions, changes will not take effect until you manually stop and start the CIFS service.

-**NOTE:** do not set the
+.. note:: do not set the
    *directory name cache size* as an auxiliary parameter.
-Due to differences in how Linux and BSD handle file descriptors, directory name caching is disabled on
-BSD systems in order to improve performance.
+Due to differences in how Linux and BSD handle file descriptors, directory name caching is disabled on BSD systems in order to improve performance.

 Troubleshooting
 ~~~~~~~~~~~~~~~